 Ulster Rugby Reaches European Final for First Time in 14 Years After Exeter Demolition

-Ulster are through to their first European final in 14 years after producing a magnificent performance to beat English side Exeter Chiefs 29-12 in the semi-final of the Challenge Cup.
-The victory, secured at Exeter's formidable Sandy Park stadium on May 2nd, sparked scenes of wild celebration among the travelling Ulster supporters and has generated a huge wave of excitement across Belfast and the entire province.
-Dan McFarland's side will now face French Top 14 outfit Montpellier in the final.
+Ulster are through to their first European final in 14 years after producing a magnificent performance to beat English side Exeter Chiefs 29-12 in the semi-final of the Challenge Cup at Kingspan Stadium on May 2nd, 2026.
+The victory sparked scenes of wild celebration among the Ulster supporters and has generated a huge wave of excitement across Belfast and the entire province.
+Richie Murphy's side will now face French Top 14 outfit Montpellier in the final at the San MamΓ©s Stadium in Bilbao on Friday, May 22nd.

 Background

 It has been a long and often frustrating wait for Ulster's passionate supporters.
 The province's last appearance in a major European final was their Heineken Cup final defeat to Irish rivals Leinster in 2012.
-Since then, the team has been through a rebuilding phase, showing glimpses of promise but ultimately falling short of claiming major silverware.
-This season's Challenge Cup campaign has offered a clear path to a trophy, and Ulster have navigated it with growing confidence, culminating in the daunting trip to face a powerful Exeter side.
+Before that, Ulster made history in 1999 by becoming the first Irish province to win the Heineken Cup, defeating French club US Colomiers 21-6 in a famous final.
+Since 2012, the team has been through a rebuilding phase, showing glimpses of promise but ultimately falling short of claiming major silverware.
+Their last piece of silverware came when they won the Celtic League in 2006.
+This season's Challenge Cup campaign has offered a clear path to a trophy, and Ulster have navigated it with growing confidence and collective resolve.

 Key Developments